acoppes/acoppes/site/_drafts/draft-endofyear-2025.markdown

 </video>
 </div>

-In terms of my game Ship Miner, I released a Demo in , my plan for the year was to release a public Demo of Ship Miner, which I did, and also try to release in Early Access, which I didn't.

-While [planning for the Demo](/2025/03/29/shipminer-roadmap-to-demo) I knew I had to work on defining some important parts of the game, so I focused first on that.
-While working on that, I changed my mind a bit and instead of rushing the Demo I started a private Playtest in Steam.
-That allowed me to start getting feedback more gradually and prepare a better Demo.

-I was surprised with how many people subscribed to the private playtest.
-As I continued working on the game, week by week, I started to give access to more playtesters over time and to receive more feedback from them.
-That was awesome and I really appreciate the time they spent on the game.
+In terms of my game Ship Miner, I started by publishing a private [Playtest](https://store.steampowered.com/news/app/3113690?emclan=103582791474645825&emgid=543363541685502057) around mid July with the idea of start getting feedback more gradually to prepare for a better Demo.
+I was surprised with how many people subscribed to it.
+I started with a small number of players but as I continued working on the game I gave access to more and more playtesters.
+I can't be more grateful for the time they spent on my game and for the feedback they gave me :raised_hands:.

-However, the general marketing advice for small indies is to have a Demo as soon as possible, and while you continue working on the game, improve the Demo too.
-So, after multiple iterations with the playtest version I decided publish the [Ship Miner Demo](/2025/09/19/demo-announcement-and-whatsnext.html) since the core game experience was ready to be shared with the world.
-I knew there were some big pieces of the game missing but still believe there was something interesting to share.
-Bte, I continue using the private playtest with game updates too.
+_Btw, I continue using the Playtest with game updates before publishing to Demo_

+In September, after some playtest iterations, I published the first [Demo of Ship Miner](/2025/09/19/demo-announcement-and-whatsnext.html).
+Even though some important elements of the game are still being defined I decided to continue since I felt the core game experience was ready to be shared with the world.

+I am currently working on the mid loop of the game where the player decides where to go next after completing one asteroid, hope to get an update soon.

+Here is wishlist activity along the year.

 <div class="project">
 <img src="/assets/2025review/shipminer-wishlist-01.png"/>